 - Schools.
 There are four separate arrangements in place for the rebuild / refurbishment and management of a total of 26 schools within Birmingham.
 These arrangements are of varying duration and service providers: 10 schools from 2001/02 (for 32 years), 11 schools from 2004/05 (for 35 years), four schools from 2011/12 (for 25 years) and a single secondary school from 2013/14 ending 2038/39.
 The service provider is paid a Unitary Charge monthly for the duration of the contracts, with indexation applied annually as per the terms of each contract.
-Within each contract the Council retains both the schools' assets and the liability for future contract commitments in the Balance Sheet, with the exception of when schools gain Academy status, a total of eight schools to date across the four separate school PFI contracts.
+Within each contract the Council retains both the schools' assets and the liability for future contract commitments in the Balance Sheet, with the exception of when schools gain Academy status.
+There are a number of PFI managed schools that have gained Academy status, a total of eight schools to date across the four separate school PFI contracts.
 Whilst the assets no longer belong to the Council and are thus removed from the Balance Sheet, the ongoing liability remains as a Council responsibility. - Birmingham Highways Management and Maintenance arrangement.
 The contract provides for management and maintenance of all public highway and other contractually designated areas within the Birmingham boundary by the Service Provider.
 The contract commenced on 7 June 2010, with a contract period of 25 years, and provides for a five year period of remediation for all of the main highway assets followed by a 20 year period during which the improved highway condition is maintained.